GabrielBortolote/open_weather_integration/README.md

 - An account at Open Weather API it's necessary, each account has a code that must be send to the API;
 - Code needs to have more than 90% of test coverage;
 - Open git repository (preferable in github);
-- Docker must be used to set up the environment, so a Dockerfile must exists in the project.
+- Docker must be used to set up the environment, therefore a Dockerfile must exist in the project.

-## Set-up
+## Set up

 Follow these steps to run the project, you just need docker, and the plugin docker compose installed in your machine.